biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 unsuccessful authentication attempts is exceeded.
 Another user may try to unlock the device with BAF only three times and switch to the password if all three attempts were failed.
-However, it’s not possible to evaluate all of these scenarios and the developer shall assume only one typical usage scenario of the verification and conduct performance testing following such scenario consistently.
+However, it’s not possible to evaluate all of these scenarios and the developer shall assume the worst case senario of imposter attempts and conduct performance testing following such scenario consistently.

-For example, if the mobile face verification becomes unavailable after the five successive failed attempts, the developer may assume that the user tries five face unlock attempts in succession.
+For example, if the mobile face verification becomes unavailable after the five successive failed attempts, the developer shall assume that the attacker makes all five face unlock attempts in succession to try to unlock the mobile device.
 In this case, the developer shall define that the verification transaction is consisted up to five unlock attempts and only one verification transaction can be run by each user.

+If the worst case senario can't be determined, the developer may select an arbitary senario.
+For example, if the mobile iris verification becomes unavailable after the five successive failed attempts, the developer shall assume that the attacker tries to all five iris unlock attempts in succession.
-Another example is if the mobile iris verification becomes unavailable after the five successive failed attempts, the developer may assume that the user tries mobile iris verification with right iris for the first three attempts and switch to the left iris for the last two attempts if all first three attempts were failed.
-The developer shall define the verification transaction is consisted of three right iris unlock and two left iris unlock attempts, and only one verification transaction can be run by each user.
+However the developer may assume that the user tries right iris for the first three attempts and switch to the left iris for the last two attempts if all first three attempts were failed, or may assume that the user tries right iris for all five attempts.
+The developer can choose either of the senario if the developer can't determine which one is the worst case.

 2.Maximum number of templates